carlobortolan/HaruChat/README.md

 ## Core functionalities

+- API that enables user
-- Full CRUD-Operation available (_see Endpoints below_)
+- Full CRUD-Operations available (_see Endpoints below_)
-- User data securely stored and encrypted in db
+- User data securely stored and encrypted in database
 - Integration of Spring-Security:
     - Basic Authentication by username (email) and password
-    - JWT Token Authentication (by basic bearer token)
+    - JWT Token Authentication (by bearer token) for stateless access without needing to provide the credentials in every request

 ## How it works